wmohammad83/ReadMeGenerator/README.md

 ## Contributing Here Is A Header

-Fork and pull request.
+Fork and pull request

 ## Tests

 To run tests, run the following command:

-// npm test
+    npm test

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at waseem@gotmail.com.
+If you have any questions about the repo, open an issue or contact me directly at wmohammad83@icloud.com.
 You can find more of my work at [wmohammad83](https://github.com/wmohammad83/).

+This README.md has been created using the readme generator available from [here](https://github.com/wmohammad83/ReadMeGenerator).